MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | version
 -------------------|----------------------------------------------------
-Definition         | The version of MediaTrace Examples           | "0.7.74"
+Definition         | The `version` declares the release number of MediaInfoLib.
+Examples           | "0.7.74"
 Repeatbility       | Not repeatable
 Obligation         | Optional